 New York Housing Market Vitality

-New York metro area house prices are forecasted to track the national market.
-Current local conditions support an estimated 6.3% increase in the next twelve months.
-New York’s housing market vitality, based on the fourteen metro housing markets which comprise it, is the same as that of the overall U.S. and currently ranks the state as twenty eighth in the nation.
-Recent changes in local conditions suggest the possibility of moderation in short-term performance.
+New York metro area house prices are forecasted to outperform the national market.
+Current local conditions support an estimated 9.2% increase in the next twelve months.
+New York’s housing market vitality, based on the fourteen metro housing markets which comprise it, is stronger than that of the overall U.S. and currently ranks the state as tenth in the nation.
+Recent changes in local conditions suggest the possibility of improvement in short-term performance.

 Housing Market Vitality